 A weak bladder is also referred to as stress urinary incontinence (SUI) which is defined as a sudden loss of urine during normal day to day activities such as;

-Third Or Fourth Degree Tears
+Third and Fourth Degree Tears

 A third degree tear may involve damage to one or both of the circular muscles and a fourth degree tear will also include the lining of the anus.
 When this occurs, it is necessary for the tear to be stitched in theatre and that an epidural or spinal anaesthetic will be required.

 At the time of discharge the following advice will be given to help with the healing process and reduce the risk of problems:

-- Shower or bath at least once a day to keep the area clean and dry
+- Shower or bath at least once a day to keep the area clean and dry.

-- Drink 2-3 litres of fluid every day and eat a healthy well balanced diet, including breakfast, to achieve a normal consistency stool
+- Drink 2-3 litres of fluid every day and eat a healthy well balanced diet, including breakfast, to achieve a normal consistency stool.

 - Do pelvic floor muscle exercises as soon as you can after birth.
 This will increase the circulation of blood to the area, reduce the swelling and ease discomfort.
 Establishing a routine of practicing pelvic floor muscle exercises whilst sitting feeding the baby and having a glass of fluid at hand to satisfy thirst, makes the most of the time available.

 - Many women find that they have to rush to the toilet to have their bowels open or have problems controlling wind from the bowel during the first few weeks after delivery, but this control gradually improves.
-It can be helped by practicing anal sphincter exercises and bowel habit training will help to resist urgency and gradually increase the time between feeling the sensation and the need to empty the bowel
+It can be helped by practicing anal sphincter exercises and bowel habit training will help to resist urgency and gradually increase the time between feeling sensation and the need to empty the bowel.

 Difficulty passing urine or urinary retention, as it is known, is a common problem in the first day or two following childbirth, but with careful management this should resolve without long term consequences.
 The small numbers of women, who are unable to pass urine, experience the discomfort of a very full bladder and may need to self catheterise or use a temporary indwelling catheter .